alansav/credentials/README.md

 # credentials

-This project is a .NET Core application.
+This project is a .NET Core class library.

 This project is designed to help ensure that passwords are handled using the current best practice.